Are you looking to see some of Brooklyn during a brief stopover at the Brooklyn Cruise Ship Terminal? Or John F. Kennedy Airport?

 Getting a vehicle

 Note that yellow taxis, while available at the airport, typically don't cruise Brooklyn.
-But car services (no meters, establish price before you get in) are usually available by phone.
-Also, there are now green "borough taxis" (with meters) that cruise Brooklyn and can pick up street hails.
+There are now green "borough taxis" (with meters) that cruise Brooklyn and can pick up street hails.
+And, of course, Uber and Lyft are widespread.
+Brooklyn also has car services (no meters, no street hailing; establish price before you get in) available by phone.

 JFK Airport is a good distance east of most Brooklyn neighborhoods

-The Cruise Ship terminal is near several prime Brooklyn neighborhoods
+The Cruise Ship terminal in Red Hook, near several prime Brooklyn neighborhoods

-Among the tours we could do, mostly on foot, are Brooklyn 101, Brooklyn 202, DUMBO/Fulton Ferry/Vinegar Hill, Fort Greene & Clinton Hill, and Park Slope.
+Among the tours we could do, mostly on foot, are Red Hook, Cobble Hill/Carroll Gardens, Brooklyn 101, Brooklyn 202, DUMBO/Fulton Ferry/Vinegar Hill, Fort Greene & Clinton Hill, and Park Slope.

 But if we have a vehicle, we can see pieces of several neighborhoods, and go further afield, to such neighborhoods as Williamsburg, Greenpoint, Bedford-Stuyvesant, Crown Heights, and Flatbush.